PrincetonUniversity/hpc_beginning_workshop/06_slurm/README.md

 python my-tf-script.py
 ```

 **IMPORTANT**: *Only code that has been explicitly written to run on GPUs can take advantage of GPUs.
-Adding the `--gres` option to your Slurm script for a CPU code will not speed-up the execution time but you will be charged for requesting the GPU.*
+Adding the `--gres` option to your Slurm script for a CPU code will not speed-up the execution time but your future fairshare value will be lowered accordingly for requesting the GPU.*

 This asks for a single GPU (of any type) via `--gres=gpu:1` You can specify
 more granularly too, `--gres=gpu:tesla_v100:2` would ask for two Tesla v100s.